nuwandda/Cuda-In-Computer-Vision/README.md

 # Cuda In Computer Vision
- GPU-based implementation of some computer vision algorithms.
+ GPU-based implementations of some computer vision algorithms and their comparisons.